patrick-231/AWS-CloudFormation-to-create-an-AWS-VPC-and-Amazon-EC2-instance/README.md

 ## **License** 📝

 This template is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for more details.